1. Home

 In some places the value of those export credits varies throughout the day.
 A battery can let you store up energy to sell it when it's most valuable.

 Getting a home battery, whether paired with solar panels or not, requires professional help.
 Unless your battery is off-grid, you’ll likely need permission from your utility and permits from your city.
-A reputable installer should help you navigate those steps, as well as get your battery installed safely.
-Since improper installation can lead to an ineffective battery or a dangerous one, you’ll want to have it installed right.
+A reputable installer can help you navigate those steps and get your battery installed safely.

-Palmetto can provide a free estimate based on your current utility bills, available incentives in your area, and the unique features of your property.
+Palmetto can provide a free estimate based on your current utility bills and available incentives in your area.
 A solar advisor can walk you through your purchase, lease, or financing options and see if your home is a good fit for solar and storage.
-To get started, use our free solar savings calculator.
+To get started, get a free savings estimate today.
+Or, download the free Palmetto app to learn more about how your home uses energy and start earning rewards that can take $1,000 off the cost of a home battery.

 See what solar can do for you: